chrishoina/db-tools-docs/ordsQuickStartGuide/quick-start.md

     ![selecting-the-sql-worksheet-as-ordstest-user](../ordsQuickStartGuideImages/selecting-the-sql-worksheet-as-ordstest-user.png)
     *Navigating to the SQL Worksheet*

-2. From the SQL Worksheet loads, use the SQL below to create the `EMP` table.
+2. Once the SQL Worksheet loads, use the SQL below to create the `EMP` table.

    ```sql
    CREATE TABLE EMP (